 - Maintain complete transparency.
 Make sure that each of your volunteers knows exactly what is happening, the complete plan of action, funding sources, etc. Don’t hide anything from them if you want their trust.

 - Encourage volunteers to network among themselves.
 Let them know exactly why the others are supporting you and how the issue affects them.
 Promote empathy among people in this way so that they know there is no ulterior motive behind it all.

 - Provide each volunteer with the campaign plan to ensure they know what to focus on.
 Celebrate milestones to keep them motivated to achieve more.
 Remind them of the goal and how it will change their lives subtly and regularly through emails, meetings, social posts, etc.

-Keep these factors in mind and make sure to plan for them affecting you when planning to build an advocacy campaign.
+Keep these factors in mind and make sure to plan for them to affect you when planning to build an advocacy campaign.

 Grassroots organizing tactics that work best

 Dolores Huerta explains that grassroots organizing fails because organizers don’t engage with prospects one-to-one to educate them about the cause.
-If people are not aware or are confused about the issue, they’ll drop their hands and not vote.
+If people are unaware or confused about the issue, they’ll drop their hands and not vote.

 >> Watch the interview here: